Vietnam 'Napalm girl' receives final burns treatment

-The woman known globally as "Napalm Girl" has received her final round of burns treatment, fifty years after her village in Vietnam was struck by a napalm bomb.
+The woman known globally as "Napalm Girl" has received her final round of burns treatment, 50 years after her village in Vietnam was struck by a napalm bomb.

 Kim Phuc was just nine years old in 1972 when she was photographed running naked and terrified from her home in Trang Bang, her body covered in third-degree burns after her clothes caught on fire.